 A short-term installment loan is a loan that is paid back via a series of payments made over time — typically every couple of weeks for a period of months.
 While both are expensive loans, the short-term installment loan is more expensive than a payday loan because the interest compounds over time.

 Sample loan from Aspen Financial Direct

 In October 2019, a customer took out a $2,500 loan from Aspen Financial.
 The borrower was required to make bi-weekly payments of $162.
-After making 40 payments (they missed two, which incurred penalty fees), the borrower had paid more than $6,000 and still owes more than $2,000 in principal, because of that $6,000+ paid in, less than $500 has been applied to the original loan amount.
+After making 40 payments (the borrower missed two, which incurred penalty fees), the borrower had paid more than $6,000 and still owes more than $2,000 in principal.
+This means that of that $6,000+ paid in, less than $500 has been applied to the original loan amount.